Steve Kornacki: Career

 He started his journalism career as a reporter for PoliticsNJ.com, a New Jersey political news site owned by David Wildstein, where he worked from 2002 to 2006.
 He formerly co-hosted a political news series on News 12 New Jersey and reported on the U.S. Congress for Roll Call.
 His articles have been published in the New York Observer, The Wall Street Journal, The New York Times, the New York Daily News, the New York Post, The Boston Globe, and The Daily Beast.
 He is a former politics editor at Salon.

 From 2012 to 2013, Kornacki co-hosted The Cycle on MSNBC with political strategist Krystal Ball, pop-culture commentator Touré Neblett, and conservative columnist S.E.
 Cupp.
-He subsequently took over another MSNBC program, Up, airing Saturdays and Sundays from 8 to 10 am, starting in April 2013.
-Since 2014, he has been MSNBC's election coverage map correspondent.
+He subsequently took over another MSNBC program, Up, airing Saturdays and Sundays from 8 am to 10 am, starting in April 2013.
+From 2014 to 2024 he was MSNBC's election coverage map correspondent.

-Beginning in 2016, Kornacki hosted a daily program from 4 p.m. to 5 p.m., and frequently guest hosts on Hardball with Chris Matthews, All in with Chris Hayes and The Rachel Maddow Show.
-On May 8, 2017, Kornacki was named National Political Correspondent for NBC News Group, with plans to continue co-hosting the 4 p.m. edition of MSNBC Live with Nicolle Wallace.
-He published a book titled The Red and the Blue: The 1990s and the Birth of Political Tribalism in 2018, which chronicles "the polarization of politics".
-In October 2019, Kornacki began hosting a podcast for NBC News covering the inquiry and first impeachment of Donald Trump called Article II: Inside Impeachment.
+Beginning in 2016, Kornacki hosted a daily program from 4 pm to 5 pm, and frequently guest-hosted Hardball with Chris Matthews, All in with Chris Hayes and The Rachel Maddow Show.
+On May 8, 2017, Kornacki was named National Political Correspondent for NBC News Group, with plans to continue co-hosting the 4 pm edition of MSNBC Live with Nicolle Wallace.
+In 2018 he published a book entitled The Red and the Blue: The 1990s and the Birth of Political Tribalism, which chronicles "the polarization of politics".
+In October 2019, Kornacki began hosting a podcast for NBC News covering the congressional inquiry and first impeachment of Donald Trump called Article II: Inside Impeachment.

 Following his work on the 2020 United States presidential election, Kornacki was named by People as one of the sexiest men alive, with his use of Gap khakis eventually becoming a fashion trend on its own, colloquially referred to as "Kornacki Khakis".
 He was also approached to bring his unique analytic style to NBC Sports, first appearing on Football Night in America in December 2020 to break down playoff scenarios for the remainder of the 2020 NFL season.
 He would later make appearances on NBC's coverage of the 2021 Kentucky Derby, where he was the only personality to correctly predict Medina Spirit as the apparent winner of the race (although the win was later given to Mandaloun after a positive drug test by Medina Spirit), and the 2020 Summer Olympics.

 Ahead of Comcast's planned spin-off of MSNBC and other cable networks from NBCUniversal, it was announced in April 2025 that Kornacki would depart MSNBC and serve as chief data analyst for NBC News and NBC Sports.
+In 2026, NBC launched the Kornacki Cam for election coverage.
+Kornacki Cam is a livestream of Kornacki analyzing incoming data.